-Climate Control is a paste that is administered orally.
+Climate Control is a gel that is administered orally.
 It is designed for and safe to use on cattle, sheep, goats and hogs.
 It is recommended to be given two-three days prior to traveling to the show, and then daily while at the show when in a warmer, more humid climate.

 Other ways to make sure your livestock stay cool include putting up fans in the barn, rinsing animals, and making sure they stay hydrated with plenty of fresh, cool water.
 Don’t forget to keep your trailer properly ventilated while traveling, and even though it seems cold outside, cattle especially need that ventilation as they will generate body heat in an enclosed trailer while going down the road, just like humans put off body heat when they are in an enclosed area.

 Sure Champ Climate Control will help regulate your livestock’s body temperature, which keeps them eating, healthy and performing.
 Don’t let heat stress get you down in the winter or any season.
 Be proactive and plan to control heat stress early on with Climate Control.